Pratiksha-Barman/StudyYourWay/README.md

 # Technology Stack
-📌Frontend:
-✔ HTML, CSS, JavaScript for building responsive UI.
-✔ Integration with IBM Watson Assistant for interactive chatbot functionalities.
+📌Frontend: HTML, CSS, JavaScript for building responsive UI and integration with IBM Watson Assistant for interactive chatbot functionalities.

-📌Backend:

-✔ Node.js with Express for server-side operations.

-✔ CORS handling for cross-origin requests.

-✔ IBM Cloud services for secure data authentication and predictions.
+📌Backend: Node.js with Express for server-side operations with IBM Cloud services for secure data authentication and predictions.

-📌Machine Learning:

-✔ IBM Watson Studio for developing and deploying models to classify learners as fast or slow.
+📌Machine Learning: IBM Watson Studio for developing and deploying models to classify learners as fast or slow.

-✔ Logistic Regression and Decision Tree models with performance metrics like accuracy, precision, recall, and F1-score.